 Basics of Web Hosting • AllDigitalTalk

 The online presence of any business is as important nowadays as its offline presence.
 Note that online presence is more important since it’s the face of your business which needs to be available 24×7.
-You could be using your web hosting provider for services like hosting your website, hosting your emails or any other business critical applications.
+You could be using your web hosting provider for services like hosting your website, hosting your emails or any other business-critical applications.

 Imagine if any of these services are down due to web hosting provider issues it could create serious problems for any business.
 Thankfully there are many good web hosting providers that have good network availability and technical support.
 Since there are many options available you need to choose the hosting provider that best fits your business needs.

-In this post, I will be giving your details on basics of web hosting like the types of web hosting, features of web hosting and some of the recommended web hosting providers.
+In this post, I will be giving your details on the basics of web hosting like the types of web hosting, features of web hosting and some of the recommended web hosting providers.

-What are Different Types of Web Hosting
+What are Different Types of Basics of web hosting

 Below are some of the most common types of web hosting you will come across